AWS Big Data Blog

 The following are some additional tips for resizing clusters:

 If an instance fleet shrink request takes longer than one day, it finishes and pauses at however many instances are currently running.
 On the other hand, instance groups have no default shrink resize timeout.
-However, both types have the one-hour YARN timeout described earlier in the yarn.resourcemanager.nodemanager-graceful-decommission-timeout-secs property (in EMR 5.14) in yarn-site.xml.
+However, both types have the one-hour YARN timeout described earlier in the yarn.resourcemanager.nodemanager-graceful-decommission-timeout-secs property in yarn-site.xml.

 • Watch out for high frequency HDFS writes when resizing core nodes.
 If HDFS is receiving a lot of writes, it will modify a large number of blocks that require replication.
 This replication can interfere with the block replication from any decommissioning core nodes and significantly slow down the resizing process.
+So, before scale-down the core node, please consider avoiding heavy write operations in HDFS.

 Setting up policies for automatic scaling

-Although manual scaling is useful, a majority of the time cluster resizes are executed dynamically through Amazon EMR automatic scaling.
-Generally, the details of the automatic scaling policy must be tailored to the specific Hadoop job, so I won’t go into detail there.
+Although manual scaling is useful, a majority of the time cluster resizes are executed dynamically through Amazon EMR managed scaling(cost optimized) and Amazon EMR automatic scaling for non-YARN based applications such as Presto and so on.
+Generally, the details of the automatic scaling policy must be tailored to the specific Hadoop job, so I won’t go into detail with specific use-case.
 Instead, I provide some general guidelines for setting up your cluster’s auto scaling policies.

 The following are some considerations when setting up your auto scaling policy.